Three young women sit on concrete stairwell.

 Did you know?

-Check for inaccuracies, especially in balances or payment history.
+Check your report for inaccuracies, especially in balances or payment history.
 You have the right to challenge any information you believe to be inaccurate in your report.
 You can file a dispute with the credit bureau directly or contact the creditor in question and ask them to investigate and correct it.
 If they can’t verify that the information is accurate, they’re bound by law to remove it, according to the Consumer Financial Protection Bureau.
 By resolving these issues quickly, you can stay on top of your credit score.

 Next steps